fbpx

 Studies show that a common side effect of prescription nootropics includes health problems such as high blood pressure, eyesight problems, as well as insomnia and other sleep disorders.

 Smart drugs could lead to fast heart rates.
 Additionally, the use of smart drugs by healthy individuals could result in psychosis and anxiety.
-For drugs, like Adderall and methamphetamine a user could have psychotic symptoms that last for months or years after the use of the drugs.
+For drugs, like Adderall and methamphetamine, a user could have psychotic symptoms that last for months or years after the use of the drugs.
 Users of the drugs could also experience memory loss, and damage to nerve cells leading to strokes, convulsions and tremors.

-Research on the long-term effect of smart drugs use on healthy individuals is however limited as previously most of the studies conducted on the effectiveness of prescription nootropics were mainly done in elderly individuals.
+Research on the long-term effect of smart drug use on healthy individuals is however limited as previously most of the studies conducted on the effectiveness of prescription nootropics were mainly done in elderly individuals.
 The prescription nootropics, as the name suggests, require a prescription to control the amount an individual needs to treat their condition.
 However, healthy individuals taking the drugs to enhance brain performance take excessive doses which increase their risk of experiencing the negative effects of the drugs.
 Check out this story on the danger of smart drugs Little white pill(s)

 The BBC has an interesting article on smart drugs.